bkvagnini/25toNone/README.md

 *Definition of Project*

-This project was in response to a Design Sprint exercise, as a part of Tallahssee StartUp Week.
+This project was in response to a 4 hour Design Sprint exercise, as a part of Tallahssee StartUp Week.
 The project in question was to Help Restaurants reduce food waste, while increasing revenue.

 *Solution*